rumbu13/ha-mediabrowser/README.md

 ![select server_step](assets/select_server.png "Select server")

 After selecting one of the available servers or if the integration discovers only one instance running in your network, the configuration dialog is diaplayed.
-Please note that `Name` or `API Key` can be changed later.
-In order to change the `host` or `port`, the configuration must be deleted and created again.
+Please note that *Name* or *API Key* can be changed later.
+In order to change the *Host* or the *Port*, the configuration must be deleted and created again.

 ![config_manual_step](assets/config_manual.png "Configuration")